dennisallard/rms0-mssql-express/README.md

 easy to understand and references are cited.

-Here are a couple of example inputs (usable as the API inpute in any of the above).
+Here are a couple of example inputs (usable as the API input in any of the above).

 afdr/?count&location="808 Francisco St, Los Angeles, Ca 90017"&centroiddistance=4.0&starttime=2020-01-04 00:00&endtime=2022-01-03 00:00